suth/video-thumbnails/video-thumbnails/readme.txt

 If the service allows a way to retrieve thumbnails, I'll do my best to add it.

-= The default image isn't working, what's wrong? =

-I suspect there may be an issue with the way I construct the URL to the default image, so if you have an issues just let me know.

 = I don't want a thumbnail for posts without a video, what should I do? =

 I have several additions in mind, and better handling of this type of situation is one of them.